 For big spenders, the card will earn you 3,000 Elite Qualifying Dollars which count towards your Elite status, when you spend $25,000 per year.
-The card comes with a $95 annual fee that unlike the AA Elite MasterCard is not waived for the first year.
+The card comes with a $95 annual fee that, unlike the AA Platinum Select, is not waived for the first year.

-The AA Elite MasterCard is currently offering an increased signup bonus of 50,000 bonus miles.
-To earn the bonus, you will have to spend $3,000 in the first 3 months of opening your account.
+The AA Platinum Select is currently offering a signup bonus of 60,000 miles after $3,000 in purchases within the first 3 months of account opening.